UCF: Uncovering Common Features for Generalizable Deepfake Detection: Experiments

 \paragraph{Comparison with disentanglement-based methods.} For disentanglement-based detection frameworks, we identify one prior work, Liang \textit{et al.}~\cite{liang2022exploring}, that shares similarities with our approach.
 Their framework aims to remove content information and introduces two modules to enhance the independence of disentangled features.
-To ensure a fair comparison, we carefully implemented their framework by following the settings of the original paper, as it was not available as an open-source resource.
-We train the baseline Xception, Liang \textit{et al.}, and ours on the FF++ and evaluated them on FF++ (LQ), CelebDF, DFD, and DFDC.
-As reported in Tab.~\ref{tab:disentanglement}, we observe that Liang \textit{et al.} improve upon the baseline largely, demonstrating the essential of removing content information.
-Additionally, our model outperforms Liang \textit{et al.} on all testing datasets, demonstrating the efficacy of uncovering common features.
+To ensure a fair comparison, we carefully implement their framework by following the settings of the original paper, as it is not available as an open-source resource.
+We train the baseline Xception, Liang \textit{et al.}~\cite{liang2022exploring}, and ours on the FF++ and evaluated them on FF++ (LQ), CelebDF, DFD, and DFDC.
+As reported in Tab.~\ref{tab:disentanglement}, we observe that Liang \textit{et al.}~\cite{liang2022exploring} improve upon the baseline largely, demonstrating the essential of removing content information.
+Additionally, UCF outperforms Liang \textit{et al.}~\cite{liang2022exploring} on all testing datasets, showing the efficacy of uncovering common features.